Gozala/workspace/pages/UCAN Email.md

 - DID holding agent (the delegator) MAY delegate capability to a [[did:email]] identified agent (the delegate), in which case it MUST provide verifiable [[did:email]] document in the `fct.dkim` field.
-- `fct.dkim` field MUST be a CID to a DAG-CBOR block conforming to a following IPLD schema
+- `fct.dkim` field MUST be a CID to a DAG-CBOR block conforming to a following IPLD schema which is a d
 - ```ipldsch
   type DomainKeysIdentifiedMail {
     version DKIMVersion (rename "v" implicit "1")